machalen/cutadapt/README.md

-# cutadapt
+# Cutadapt
-Dockerfile to use cutadapt
+Dockerfile to use cutadapt with ubuntu 14:04